 Through RBAC, companies can enhance their security posture and meet legal compliances but implementing this access control method across an entire company can be challenging.
 In order to successfully implement RBAC, here are some steps you might want to take into consideration.

-- Determine what employees have the best insider understanding about their departments and assign owner roles to them.
+Determine which employees have the best insider understanding of their departments and assign owner roles to them.

 As we already mentioned, through RBAC, you can determine whether the user is an admin or just a regular user and range roles and permissions based on the user’s position in the company.
 Here are some general examples of Role-Based Access Control RBAC:

 Marketing role – can access Facebook and Google Ads, Google Analytics, Semrush